chazcornwall/math4610/software_manual/solve.md

     g++ linsolver.cpp -o linsolver.exe

 **Description/Purpose:** This routine will solve a system of linear equations where the system matrix is not a lower triangular matrix.
+The system matrix must also be M x M (square).

-**Input:** A function, pointer to the number of roots, desired error, leftbound bracket, rightbound bracket, step size
+**Input:** A M x 1 matrix where M is the number of rows in A.

-**Output:** All the roots of the function within the given bracket
+**Output:** A M x 1 matrix where M is the number of rows in A.

 **Usage/Example:** An A and b matrix must be created.
 Values can easily be assigned to A by creating an array for each equation.